history-of-science-society/meeting/docs/welcome.md

 description: Welcome to the History of Science Society's 2020 Annual Meeting!
 ---

 Because of COVID-19, we are unable to meet in New Orleans in 2020.
-We are exploring options for virtual panels in October 2020.
-HSS and SHOT plan to meet jointly in New Orleans November 2021.
+We are exploring options for a virtual meeting in 2020.
+HSS and SHOT plan to meet jointly in New Orleans in November 2021.

 <!-- ![Greetings from Nola graphic](~/assets/img/nola.jpg)